Generating new gravitational solutions by matrix multiplication: Abstract

 \section{Abstract}

-Explicit solutions to the non-linear field equations of gravitational theories can be obtained, using a Riemann-Hilbert approach, from an appropriate factorization of certain matrix functions.
-Here we study a class of solutions, which we call diagonal canonical solutions, obtained via Wiener-Hopf factorization of diagonal matrices.
-This class comprises, among others, the Schwarzschild, Kasner, Einstein-Rosen and gravitational pulse wave solutions.
-We show that new solutions can be obtained by a method of meromorphic deformation of the diagonal canonical solutions and that we can define Abelian groups of such solutions indexed by a curve in the complex plane. \\
+Explicit solutions to the non-linear field equations of some gravitational theories can be obtained, by means of a Riemann-Hilbert approach, from a canonical Wiener-Hopf factorisation of certain matrix functions called monodromy matrices.
+In this paper we describe other types of factorisation from which solutions can be constructed in a similar way.
+Our approach is based on an invariance problem, which does not constitute a Riemann-Hilbert problem and allows to construct solutions that could not have been obtained by Wiener-Hopf factorisation of a monodromy matrix.
+It gives rise to a novel solution generating method based on matrix multiplications.
+We show, in particular, that new solutions can be obtained by multiplicative deformation of the canonical Wiener-Hopf factorisation, provided the latter exists, and that one can superpose such solutions.
+Examples of applications include Kasner, Einstein-Rosen wave and gravitational pulse wave solutions. \\